Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Warning System Experiments

 \section{Warning System Experiments}

-We evaluate the proposed warning system in two simulated quadcopter settings: 1. an MPC policy navigating in an environment with unknown obstacles and 2. a visuomotor policy navigating through a designated gate.
-While these are simulation experiments, we use the same MPC formulation in the hardware experiments in Section~\ref{sec: policy_mod_exp} and the visuomotor policy receives photorealistic image data rendered from a Gaussian Splatting model trained from the actual room in the hardware experiments.
+We evaluate the warning system in two simulated quadcopter settings: (i) an MPC policy with unknown obstacles and (ii) a visuomotor policy flying through a gate.
+We use this MPC also in our hardware experiments (Section~\ref{sec: policy_mod_exp}), and the visuomotor policy uses photorealistic images rendered from a Gaussian Splat model of the room used in hardware experiments.